nickayson/nickayson/README.md

 - 👋 Hi, I’m @nickayson
-- 👀 I’m interested in learning more about all programming languages
+- 👀 I’m interested in learning more about all aspects of software development and their uses
-- 🌱 I’m currently learning more about algorithms and the basics of Security
+- 🌱 I’m currently learning more about algorithms and the basics of computer security
 - 💞️ I’m looking to collaborate on any projects
 - 📫 How to reach me School: nick.ayson@csu.fullerton.edu Personal: aysonnicholas@gmail.com

-Experience:
+Experience with:
 -C++
 -C
 -Java
 -x86 Assembly
 -SQL Database
--Javascript (now)
+-Javascript
--Node.js(now)
+-Node.js
--React(now)
+-React
--html(now)
+-html
--python(now)
+-python
--css(now)
+-css

 - Focusing on internships I have now.
 - Also balancing school and personal projects.